Tornado leaves New Orleans neighborhood in ruins, killing one | Science-Environment

 Tornado leaves New Orleans neighborhood in ruins, killing one

-National Weather Service meteorologists surveying the damage said on Wednesday that the tornado was at least an EF3 on the five-point Enhanced Fujita Scale, packing winds of 136 to 165 mph (219 to 266 kph).
-Much of southern Louisiana is still recovering from Hurricane Ida, a fierce Category 4 storm last August that devastated rural communities to the south of New Orleans and killed more than 100 people in several U.S. states and the Caribbean.
+National Weather Service meteorologists surveying the damage said on Wednesday the tornado was at least an EF3 on the five-point Enhanced Fujita Scale, packing winds of 136 to 165 mph (219 to 266 kph).
+About 2,300 customers were without power as of late afternoon Wednesday, according to poweroutage.us.

 Crews were assessing the damage on Wednesday on the east side of New Orleans where a powerful tornado killed at least one person and injured eight others as it left a two-mile path of destroyed homes, uprooted power lines and overturned vehicles.